-Product manufacturers communicate the hazards of their products with symbols added to the packaging, which adhere to the CLP Regulation (Classification, Labelling and Packaging) 1272/2008 and are applicable throughout the EU.
-The symbols are shown in black on a white background inside a red diamond.
-The goal is that, in the future, the same GHS (Global Harmonised System) marking and classification system will be used all over the world.
+To inform users about possible hazards, product manufacturers use warning symbols, which comply with the CLP (Classification, Labeling and Packaging) 1272/2008 directive and are valid throughout Europe.
+Such symbols are shown in black on a white background inside a red diamond.
+The goal is that the same GHS (Global Harmonised System) marking and classification system will be used all over the world.

 Flammable liquids, vapours, gases, aerosols and solids

-Chemicals that cause another material to burn or accelerate the reaction
+Chemicals that cause another material to burn, or that accelerate the reaction.

 GHS04 Pressurised gases

-Gases that are kept in a pressurised container (at least 2 bar)
+Gases kept in a pressurised container (at least 2 bar).

-Chemicals that corrode the skin and/or metal and cause severed eye damage
+Chemicals that corrode the skin and/or metal and cause severe eye damage.

 GHS06 Acute toxicity